MartinBradbury/trihub/TESTING.md

 ### Custom Automated Testing

-In addition to the manual testing, I created some automated tests to test my custom code.
-These tests check the modals, views and serializers used on the backend.
-The tests were carried out on the goals component, performance component, posts component and training plan component.
-23 automated tests were carried out, all which were set to fail initially and then corrected to pass.
-All 23 tests carried out passed.
+Beyond manual testing, I developed automated tests specifically for my custom code.
+These tests focus on the modals, views, and serializers implemented on the backend.
+The testing covered the goals component, performance component, posts component, and training plan component.
+A total of 23 automated tests were executed, starting with a failure status and subsequently adjusted to pass.
+All 23 tests concluded with successful outcomes.

 #### Preparation and setup